-In any case, while Lancaster may be the ‘Master’ of the title, one scene in which he is taken in hand by his wife Peggy (Amy Adams) suggests that he is master neither of his household nor indeed of his own lusts – while near the finish Freddie himself is shown playing the master in a sexualised parody of Lancaster’s teachings.
+In any case, while Lancaster may be the ‘Master’ of the title, one scene in which he is (literally) taken in hand by his wife Peggy (Amy Adams) suggests that he is master neither of his household nor indeed of his own lusts – while near the finish Freddie himself is shown playing the master in a sexualised parody of Lancaster’s teachings.
 Yet Freddie too, far from straightforwardly becoming a master of his own destiny, ends up more or less where he started: drinking, clowning, fucking – and again recalling himself lying beside an elusive woman of sand.

 Perhaps, then, the title of Master is best reserved for Anderson himself, who builds, as if from water and sand, a story that is messy in the very best sense, crumbling before the viewer’s eyes before it can be easily grasped or penetrated.
 For this is an ambiguous, shifting tale, demanding multiple viewings much as Lancaster’s ‘processes’ require repetitive drilling to achieve their desired effect.
 Anderson brands this material with signature motifs from his other films – in particular, the improvised, extended family and limp-dicked conclusion of Boogie Nights (1997), and the headstrong clash of male personalities from There Will Be Blood (2007).

-At the same time, Anderson draws direct parallels between the workings of Lancaster’s cult, and the power of cinema itself, to help us work (and confabulate) through our traumas, memories and anxieties.
+At the same time, Anderson draws direct parallels between the workings of Lancaster’s cult, and the power of cinema itself, to help us work vicariously through our traumas, memories and anxieties.
 It is hardly accidental that Freddie is shown distributing leaflets for the Cause while standing outside a cinema.
 Later, Freddie will dream of being contacted by the father whom he has abandoned, as he sleeps – of course – inside a movie theatre.
 Cinema, after all, is the place where past lives reside to become story – and we, its audience, process its images, using them to interrogate our own memories and experiences, as though willingly submitting ourselves to something like Scientological auditing.

 As Freddie and Lancaster go on a journey together that will take them backwards to move forwards, we watch them in a format that comes with its own in-built nostalgia, and are made to wonder along with them where we have come from and what we might have left behind.
 For, in prompting us to retrace a complex nexus of fluid, unresolved themes, and to reconstruct from all this narrative flotsam and jetsam something relevant to who we are today in another era of instability, The Master makes wake-watchers of us all.